 Participants were drawn to this opportunity for a variety of reasons.
 Susan Church, past Alberta Region chair of the Nature Conservancy of Canada, explained that while she has often toured grasslands in the past, she hasn’t had the opportunity to explore them in this way.
 “Where else can you get this,” she asks, “where you can walk for this vast stretch?”

-Jennifer Solem, who grew up in Saskatchewan, loves the grasslands and feels they’re often undervalued.
+Jennifer Solem, who grew up in Saskatchewan, loves the grasslands.
+She feels they’re often undervalued.
 For her, the walk presented a unique opportunity for a pilgrimage in a place of sometimes misunderstood beauty — a prairie "Camino."

 Walking through the grasslands is a study in subtlety.
 In the sparsely populated southeastern corner of the province, which is mostly ranchland, we watched chestnut-collared longspurs, western meadowlarks and vesper sparrows singing from atop clumps of sage — the tallest vegetation in sight.
-We had to step carefully, as occasionally we came across clutches of eggs camouflaged among the grasses — evidence of both the fragility and resilience of this landscape.
+We had to step carefully.
+Occasionally we came across clutches of eggs camouflaged among the grasses — evidence of both the fragility and resilience of this landscape.

 Gus Yaki watching a prairie rattlesnake (Photo by Ann Lawson)

-Temperate grasslands are one of the most endangered ecosystems worldwide, and many resident and migratory species rely on this habitat.
-We crossed numerous pastures over the course of our trek, and those on which the native vegetation remained undisturbed, or only minimally disturbed, hosted far more species than where the vegetation had been replaced by non-native species.
+Temperate grasslands are one of the most endangered ecosystems worldwide.
+Many resident and migratory species rely on this habitat.
+We crossed numerous pastures over the course of our trek.
+Those on which the native vegetation remained undisturbed, or only minimally disturbed, hosted far more species than where the vegetation had been replaced by non-native species.

-Gus obtained permission for us to walk across the Onefour Heritage Rangeland Natural Area, where we heard the ethereal songs of endangered Sprague’s pipits high above us.
+Gus obtained permission for us to walk across the Onefour Heritage Rangeland Natural Area.
+Here, we heard the ethereal songs of endangered Sprague’s pipits, high above us.
 As we scanned the jet contrails in search of the small white specks responsible for such captivating sounds, I realized the extent to which birds animate and expand the grasslands.
-Northern harriers as well as Swainson’s, red-tailed and ferruginous hawks often drew our gazes towards the horizon while Sprague’s pipits extended the grassland landscape far into the sky.
+Northern harriers, as well as Swainson’s, red-tailed and ferruginous hawks, often drew our gazes towards the horizon.
+Sprague’s pipits extended the grassland landscape far into the sky.
 This expansive realm, however, relies on the preservation of healthy native grasslands.

-This walk also emphasized the importance of wetlands, as we were often amazed at the number of waterfowl and shorebirds we found on a small pond or slough.
+This walk also emphasized the importance of wetlands.
+We were often amazed at the number of waterfowl and shorebirds we found on a small pond or slough.
 During a lunch stop, we identified 12 species of ducks, as well as Canada geese, eared grebes, American coots, killdeer, willets, Wilson's phalaropes, Franklin’s gulls and ring-billed gulls around a single slough.

 As we transitioned from grasslands to foothills and forests, we encountered woodland bird species, such as hairy woodpeckers and red-naped sapsuckers, flying to and from their nests to feed young.
 On the trails in Waterton Lakes National Park, American dippers perched on rocky ledges in the spray of waterfalls and western tanagers flashed through the forests in brilliant hues of crimson and yellow.